You are welcome to contact us to see if you and VIPI could be the right fit!

 Throughout May 2020 TNA staff consulted with more than 30 Victorian-based independent producers to inform the design of Round 2 of the VIPI Producers Mentorship Program.
-The consultation was led by VIPI Program Producer, Rani Pramesti.

 This consultation was done in light of how COVID-19 has reshaped the arts sector- locally, nationally and globally.
 The hypothesis was that the Producers Mentorship Program model needed to shift in response to how independent producing practice has been affected by COVID-19.